 We already mentioned that aluminum and stainless steel parts make the best meat grinders.
 They’re easy to clean, very durable, and don’t gather as much rust as other materials do.
 On top of all that, they’re perfectly safe to handle food in a healthy way.

 Some models also use plastic parts, both outside and inside the meat chute.
 Don’t get alarmed if you see that: it’s not necessarily a bad thing.
 Plastic parts can make a food grinder much more affordable and lightweight—two pluses.
-Plus, as long as they use food-grade quality plastic, you have nothing to worry about.
+Plus, as long as they use high-quality plastic, you have nothing to worry about.
 ABS plastic is durable, sturdy, non-toxic, and hypoallergenic: the best choice to handle foods for human consumption.
 Keep that in mind.

 Easy to Use